Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 ## Final Thoughts: Improving the Model

 There's certainly more to do to improve this model but our first pass has us off to a great start.
 As has been mentioned a few times before, using more data will help improve the accuracy of the model.
-But not only is more data required, but the right data - this takes some thought about the problem and experimatiation.
+But not only is more data required; we need the right data, and this takes some thought about the problem and some experimentation.

 It's very likely our model has some limitations based on the data available from the Steam API.
-For example, we can't take into account a players performance per game map which might help improve the model, or per game mode (CSGO has 13 different modes) since the Steam API doesn't provide stats per game mode.
-For example, if someone tends to play less common game mode like Capture and Hold, it may influence the models ability to accurately predict for them.
-With enough data hopefully these types of differences can be represented in the model, thus improving the accuracy.
+For example, we can't take into account a player's performance per game map which might help improve the model, or per game mode (CSGO has 13 different modes) since the Steam API doesn't provide stats per game mode.
+For example, if someone tends to play less common game mode like Capture and Hold it may influence the model's ability to accurately predict for them.
+With enough data there is a better chance these types of differences can be represented in the model, thus improving the accuracy.

 Finally, our follow-up research indicates that the more important factors that could be used to identify cheaters and using these features instead can help us build a much more accurate model: